Kazoo0330/task_app/README.md

 The application is focused on training of DIC mentor.
 It requires of using a bunch of knowlwdge for Ruby on Rails.

-The application is considered to be at an alpha level of advancement for coding skills.
+This is considered to be at an alpha level of advancement for coding skills.

 ## Further Information